notarkhit/notes/archlinux/installation.md

-# Arch linux install guide
+# Arch linux installation guide

 > This is a guide for my own reference for a more detailed guide go to the [Archlinux installation guide](https://wiki.archlinux.org/title/Installation_guide)